 This action is authorized under 50 CFR 679.20 and is exempt from review under Executive Order 12866.
+This proposed rule is not an Executive Order 13771 regulatory action because this rule is not significant under Executive Order 12866.

-NMFS prepared an EIS for this action and made it available to the public on January 12, 2007 (72 FR 1512).
-On February 13, 2007, NMFS issued the Record of Decision (ROD) for the Final EIS.
-A SIR that assesses the need to prepare a Supplemental EIS is being prepared for the final harvest specifications.
+NMFS prepared an EIS for the Alaska groundfish harvest specifications and alternative harvest strategies and made it available to the public on January 12, 2007 (72 FR 1512).
+On February 13, 2007, NMFS issued the ROD for the Final EIS.
+A SIR that assesses the need to prepare a Supplemental EIS is being prepared for the final 2020 and 2021 harvest specifications.
 Copies of the Final EIS, ROD, and annual SIRs for this action are available from NMFS (see ADDRESSES).
 The Final EIS analyzes the environmental, social, and economic consequences of the proposed groundfish harvest specifications and alternative harvest strategies on resources in the action area.
 Based on the analysis in the Final EIS, NMFS concluded that the preferred Alternative (Alternative 2) provides the best balance among relevant environmental, social, and economic considerations and allows for continued management of the groundfish fisheries based on the most recent, best scientific information.

-NMFS prepared an IRFA as required by section 603 of the Regulatory Flexibility Act (RFA), analyzing the methodology for establishing the relevant TACs.
+NMFS prepared an IRFA as required by section 603 of the Regulatory Flexibility Act (RFA) (5 U.S.C.
+603), analyzing the methodology for establishing the relevant TACs.
 The IRFA evaluated the economic impacts on small entities of alternative harvest strategies for the groundfish fisheries in the EEZ off Alaska.
-As set forth in the methodology, TACs are set to a level that falls within the range of ABCs recommended by the SSC; the sum of the TACs must achieve the OY specified in the FMP.
+As described in the methodology, TACs are set to a level that falls within the range of ABCs recommended by the SSC; the sum of the TACs must achieve the OY specified in the FMP.
 While the specific numbers that the methodology produces may vary from year to year, the methodology itself remains constant.